Terraforming of Mars: Proposed methods and strategies

 Terraforming Mars would entail three major interlaced changes: building up the magnetosphere, building up the atmosphere, and raising the temperature.
 The atmosphere of Mars is relatively thin and has a very low surface pressure.
 Because its atmosphere consists mainly of CO_{2}, a known greenhouse gas, once Mars begins to heat, the CO_{2} may help to keep thermal energy near the surface.
 Moreover, as it heats, more CO_{2} should enter the atmosphere from the frozen reserves on the poles, enhancing the greenhouse effect.
 This means that the two processes of building the atmosphere and heating it would augment each other, favoring terraforming.
 However, it would be difficult to keep the atmosphere together because of the lack of a protective global magnetic field against erosion by the solar wind.

 Importing ammonia

 One method of augmenting the Martian atmosphere is to introduce ammonia (NH3).
 Large amounts of ammonia are likely to exist in frozen form on minor planets orbiting in the outer Solar System.
 It might be possible to redirect the orbits of these or smaller ammonia-rich objects so that they collide with Mars, thereby transferring the ammonia into the Martian atmosphere.
 Ammonia is not stable in the Martian atmosphere, however.
 It breaks down into (diatomic) nitrogen and hydrogen after a few hours.
 Thus, though ammonia is a powerful greenhouse gas, it is unlikely to generate much planetary warming.
-Presumably, the nitrogen gas would eventually be depleted by the same processes that stripped Mars of much of its original atmosphere, but these processes are thought to have required hundreds of millions of years.
-Being much lighter, the hydrogen would be removed much more quickly.
-Carbon dioxide is 2.5 times the density of ammonia, and nitrogen gas, which Mars barely holds on to, is more than 1.5 times the density, so any imported ammonia that did not break down would also be lost quickly into space.